NikolayTach/JAVA.NOGUE/README.md

 ## ![23](https://github.com/NikolayTach/JAVA.NOGUE/blob/main/.github/KOR_3211.jpg) The java.nogue team social support group.

+Low-level discovery can also be customized and customized.
+As a specification of low-level discovery, any value can be handled as long as the following conference name format response can be obtained.

 | JAVA.NOGUE | jdk.data | DATE|
 | -------- | -------- | -------- |